Haberdashers' Adams: Combined Cadet Force

-The school's CCF is available to year 8 students and above, a result of which the school sends many officer candidate students to Sandhurst, Royal Air Force College Cranwell and the Britannia Royal Naval College.
+The Haberdashers' Adams CCF is available to year 8 students and above, as a result of which the school sends many officer candidate students to Sandhurst and Royal Air Force College Cranwell.
 The CCF also plays a role in Newport civic life, parading every year on Remembrance Sunday.
-The CCF recruits each January from the Second Form and with cadets passing out in May of the same year.
+The CCF recruits each new school year in September or October from year 8 and, demand permitting, the Lower Sixth.
+Cadets generally pass out in May or June of the same year.

-The Corps has its own building where its stores are housed and NCO meetings and some lessons take place.
-The Corps frequently holds Overnight Exercises where battle drills and fieldcraft are practised; these are held either at Longford Hall, Nesscliffe Training Area or ROF Swynnerton.
-Until 2017, when the Sixth Form went on study leave, the CCF prepared for the Annual House CCF Competition, known as The Thompstone Trophy, after Lt-Col Brian Thompstone; this entailed a Drill Competition, Shooting, Command Tasks, Memory Games, Forces-related Quizzes, Section Attacks, CQB and an OBS course.
-The Corps is inspected every two years (the Biennial Inspection) by a senior Army or RAF officer.
+The CCF has its own building where its stores are housed and NCO meetings take place.
+The CCF occasionally holds Overnight Exercises where battle drills and fieldcraft are practised; these are held either at Longford Hall, Nesscliffe Training Area, ROF Swynnerton or Leak Military Base.
+In previous years CCF prepared for the Annual House CCF Competition, known as The Thompstone Trophy, named after the eccentric former leader of the CCF Lt-Col Brian Thompstone; this entailed a Drill Competition, Shooting, Command Tasks, Memory Games, Forces-related Quizzes, Section Attacks, CQB and an OBS course.
+This has not ran in recent years though.
+The CCF is inspected every two years (the Biennial Inspection) by a senior Army or RAF officer.

 Both the Army and RAF sections of the CCF hold Summer Camps every year, visiting working military bases such as RAF Cranwell and Barry Buddon Training Area.
 Cadets can also attend Adventure Training Camps held annually at Llanbedr and Windermere, Easter Camps at RAF Akrotiri, Summer Camps at Ramstein Air Base and Leadership Courses at RAF Cranwell, Nesscliffe Training Area or at Frimley Park.
 Additionally, cadets also have the opportunity of attending special events such as the 65th D-Day Landing Commemorations and the Cadet 150 Celebrations.

+The CCF has recently undergone many changes and improvements such as the incorporation of a new front team position of responsibility within the school of the Senior Cadet in 2023.